 These two mechanisms, shown in Figure 4, can be used to produce galvanized steels with yield strengths up to about 55 ksi [380 MPa] with reasonable formability.
-Steel of this type has the characteristic of a low Y/T ratio.
+Steel of this type has a characteristic low yield to tensile (Y/T) ratio.
 They are generally used for structural applications.
 Other steels (described below) with low Y/T ratios (<0.75) are gaining favour in automotive applications to take advantage of their crash energy absorption properties.

-The precipitation hardening method of producing HSLAS with low carbon steel uses alloving elements, such as V, Nb, and Ti, to combine with C and/or N to form very small carbide/nitride precipitates.
-These harden the steel by preventing or altering dislocation movement.
-The precipitates also act as grain refiners by pinning the recrystallization interfaces.
-This delays recrystallization until the carbides grow in size, which results in a much smaller ferrite grain size.
+The precipitation hardening method of producing HSLAS with low carbon steel uses alloying elements, such as V, Nb, and Ti, to combine with C and/or N to form very small carbide/nitride precipitates.
+These particles harden the steel by preventing or altering dislocation movement, the mechanism by which steel yields.
+The precipitates also act as grain refiners by pinning the recrystallization interfaces, delaying recrystallization until the carbides grow, resulting in a much smaller ferrite grain size.
 The yield strength increases since it is inversely proportional to ferrite grain size.
 Vanadium is not used as a micro-alloying element for galvanize because VN precipitates dissolve at the continuous annealing temperatures used, the N combines with Al, and the precipitates are lost.
 Vanadium additions are used mostly for uncoated HSLAS produced by batch annealing where lower annealing temperatures are used.
 Niobium at levels as low as 0.005% is effective because of its high atomic weight.

-NbC precipitates do not dissolve at continuous annealing temperatures, and are therefore available for both precipitation hardening and grain refinement.
+dissolve at continuous annealing temperatures, so are available for both precipitation hardening and grain refinement.
 These techniques are used to produce HSLAS with yield strengths from 40 to 60 ksi [275 to 410 MPa].
 The Y/T ratio of these steels is high (>0.8) and they have lost favour for automotive applications because of this.

-New types of high strength coated steels are now under rapid development for automotive applications.
+New types of high strength coated steels have been, and continue to be developed for automotive applications.
 They are referred to as Advanced High Strength Steels (AHSS).
-To produce these steels higher levels of alloys are used combined with more complex and controlled heat treatments in the CGL furnaces.
+To produce these steels, higher levels of alloys are used combined with more complex and controlled heat treatments in the CGL furnaces.
 The result is better formability at a given strength level and, in some cases, post-forming strengthening.
 The most common types of AHSS are: Dual Phase (DP), Multi Phase (MP) or Complex Phase (CP), and Transformation Induced Plasticity (TRIP) steels.
+Recent developments have concentrated on third generation (3G, GEN3) steels with ultimate tensile strengths (UTS) of up to 1200 MPa.
+These grades have increased levels of retained austenite compared to TRIP steels produced by complex in-line heat treatments, and can have strong bake hardenability up to 160 MPa.

 Figure 5 shows the relationship between the various families of high strength steels in terms of total elongation (formability) and tensile strength.
+(See also Fig. 19).